malparty/shweep/readme.md

 ## Compile and flash

-Navigate into the keymap folder `keyboards/splitkb/aurora/sweep/keymaps/xavv1` and launch this command for both sides :
+Navigate into the keymap folder `keyboards/splitkb/aurora/sweep/keymaps/xavv1`.

+Compile with `qmk compile` and flash both sides with `qmk flash`.